Non-asymptotic analysis and inference for an outlyingness induced winsorized mean: Univariate sub-Gaussian estimators

-\vs In Catoni (2012), there are other choices for $\psi$ but the one above is preferred.
-We have \vs \noin \tb{Claim 2.1:} \tb{(a)} The RBP of $\widehat{\mu}$ given in (\ref{catoni.eqn}) is $1/n$. \tb{(b)} The $\widehat{\mu}$ is not affine equivariant. \vs \tb{Proof:} \tb{(a)} Contaminating one point from $\{Y_1,\cdots, Y_n\}$, say $Y_1$ is replaced by $C$, an arbitrary number.
-Let $C\to \infty$. then $\widehat{\mu}\to \infty$ since otherwise, on the left-hand side (LHS) of equation (\ref{catoni.eqn}), there are $(n-1)$ terms bounded and one term becomes unbounded whereas the summation of all terms is zero, which is impossible. \vs \tb{(b)} $\widehat{\mu}$ in (\ref{catoni.eqn}) is apparently translation equivariant but not scale equivariant that is, when replacing $Y_i$ with $sY_i$ in (\ref{catoni.eqn}), $s\widehat{\mu}$ is not necessarily the solution of the resulting equation. \pend \vs \noin \tb{Remarks 2.1} \vs \bi \item[(i)] The arguments in the proof of (a) above hold for any estimation equation with an unbounded $\psi$ (such as squared loss objective function for numerous estimators including LASSO in Hastie, et al (2015) and its various variants, e.g. the bridge estimators in Weng, et al (2018), in the literature and Huber loss objective function in Sun, et al (2020) for the adaptive Huber regression estimator).
-The low RBP of $\widehat{\mu}$ could be easily improved by replacing the unbounded $\psi$ with a bounded one such as the so-called \emph{narrowest choice} in Catoni (2012).
-The resulting one will possess an improved RBP. \vs \item[(ii)] A slight modification of (\ref{catoni.eqn}) could also lead to a affine equivariant $\widehat{\mu}$.
+\vs In Catoni (2012), $\psi$ is allowed to be any one in-between the positive and negative pieces above but always is non-decreasing and the choice above is the preferred (see page 1152). \vs \noin \tb{Claim 2.1:} \tb{(a)} The RBP of $\widehat{\mu}$ given in (\ref{catoni.eqn}) is $1/n$. \tb{(b)} The $\widehat{\mu}$ is not affine equivariant. \vs \tb{Proof:} \tb{(a)} Contaminating one point from $\{Y_1,\cdots, Y_n\}$, say $Y_1$ is replaced by $C$, an arbitrary number.
+Let $C\to \infty$. then $\widehat{\mu}\to \infty$ since otherwise, on the left-hand side (LHS) of equation (\ref{catoni.eqn}), there are $(n-1)$ terms bounded and one term becomes unbounded whereas the summation of all terms is zero, which is impossible. \vs \tb{(b)} $\widehat{\mu}$ in (\ref{catoni.eqn}) is apparently translation equivariant but not scale equivariant that is, when replacing $Y_i$ with $sY_i$ in (\ref{catoni.eqn}), $s\widehat{\mu}$ is not necessarily the solution of the resulting equation. \pend \vs \noin \tb{Remarks 2.1} \vs \bi \item[(i)] The arguments in the proof of (a) above hold for any estimation equation with an unbounded $\psi$ (such as (a) squared loss objective function for numerous estimators including LASSO in Hastie, et al (2015) and its various variants, e.g. the bridge estimators in Weng, et al (2018), in the literature and (b) Huber loss objective function in Sun, et al (2020) for the adaptive Huber regression estimator).
+The low RBP of $\widehat{\mu}$ could be improved by replacing the unbounded $\psi$ with a bounded one such as the so-called \emph{narrowest choice} in Catoni (2012).
+The resulting one will possess an improved RBP (the equation (\ref{catoni.eqn}) might have more than one solution though). \vs \item[(ii)] A slight modification of (\ref{catoni.eqn}) could also lead to a affine equivariant $\widehat{\mu}$.
 Simply using a pre-estimated scale such as the median of absolute deviations from the sample median (MAD) and divide $Y_i-\widehat{\mu}$ in (\ref{catoni.eqn}) by MAD, then the resulting $\widehat{\mu}$ is affine equivarant.
-However, the side effect of this modification above renders the derivation in Catoni (2012) for the sub-Gaussian performance of original estimator invalid. \pend \ei \vs \noin (II) \tb{Median-of-means (MOM) } Median of means has been proposed in different forms and studied in the literature, see, e.g. Nemirovsky and Yudin (1983), Hsu (2010), Jerrum et al. (1986), Alon et al. (2002), Lerasle (2019), LO11, and LM19.\vs
+However, the side effect of this modification above renders the derivation in Catoni (2012) for the sub-Gaussian performance of original estimator invalid. \vs \item[(iii)] It seems that there is no discussions on the computation of Catoni's estimator.
+Here is a feasible algorithm, write $w_i=\psi(\alpha(Y_i-\widehat{\mu}))/(\alpha(Y_i-\widehat{\mu}))$, then one have an estimation equation $\sum_iw_i(Y_i-\widehat{\mu})=0$, then the solution can be obtained by iteratively procedure with an initial estimate $\widehat{\mu}_0$ (which could be the sample median or mean). \pend \ei \vs \noin (II) \tb{Median-of-means (MOM) } Median of means has been proposed in different forms and studied in the literature, see, e.g. Nemirovsky and Yudin (1983), Jerrum et al. (1986), Alon et al. (2002), Hsu (2010), Lerasle (2019), LO11, and LM19.\vs